18F/join.tts.gsa.gov/pages/index.md

         </ul>
         {% else %}
           <p>
             No open positions at this time.
-Check out our open roles or
+Check out our upcoming roles or
             <a href="{% link pages/newsletter.md %}">sign up for job alerts</a>
             for future roles!
           </p>